jesseduffield/horcrux/README.md

 * People named Tom Riddle

 I have no idea if this program actually has practical use but it's a fun concept that I wanted to implement.
+I am aware this isn't quite 1:1 with how horcruxes work in the Harry Potter universe but I think it's close enough.